cardano-scaling/website/monthly/2025-08-monthly.md

 tags: [monthly]
 ---

 This is a monthly report on the progress of 🐲 Hydra and 🛡 Mithril projects since August 2025.
 It serves as preparation for, and a written summary of, the monthly stakeholder review meeting.
 The meeting is announced on our Discord channels and held on Google Meet.
-This month, the meeting took place on August 27, 2025, using these [slides][slides], and you can see the [recording here][recording].
+This month, the meeting took place on August 27, 2025, using the slides provided [here][slides], and the recording is available [here][recording].

 ## Mithril